Related Links

 Selected Publications

-- Siyan Cao*#, Khai Nguyen*, Kaiming Ma, Xiaotang Du, Xiuli Liu, Alina Ulezko Antonova, Richard P. Rood, Anas Gremida, Chien-Huan Chen, Alexandra Gutierrez, Deborah C. Rubin, Martin H. Gregory, Mate Gergely, Rodney D. Newberry, Guadalupe Oliva Escudero, Katherine Huang, Natalia Jaeger, Marina Cella, Nicholas O. Davidson, Matthew A. Ciorba, Parakkal Deepak, Marco Colonna#.
+- Siyan Cao#, Khai Nguyen, Kaiming Ma, Xiaotang Du, Xiuli Liu, Alina Ulezko Antonova, Richard P. Rood, Anas Gremida, Chien-Huan Chen, Alexandra Gutierrez, Deborah C. Rubin, Martin H. Gregory, Mate Gergely, Rodney D. Newberry, Guadalupe Oliva Escudero, Katherine Huang, Natalia Jaeger, Marina Cella, Nicholas O. Davidson, Matthew A. Ciorba, Parakkal Deepak, Marco Colonna#.
 Mucosal Single-Cell Profiling of Crohn’s-Like Disease of the Pouch Reveals Unique Pathogenesis and Therapeutic Targets.
 Gastroenterology.
-In press. *Co-first author; #Co-senior author
+2024;167:1399–1414. #Senior author.

 - Siyan Cao, Jose L. Fachi, Alina Ulezko Antonova, Qianli Wang, Zhangying Cai, Randal J. Kaufman, Matthew A. Ciorba, Parakkal Deepak, Marco Colonna.
 IRE1a-XBP1 sustains cytokine responses of group 3 innate lymphoid cells in inflammatory bowel disease.
 Journal of Clinical Investigation.
 2024 May 9:e174198.